 Can You Do the Project?

 Every client is different and has unique project requirements.
-For example, all "web development" projects may seem similar in the feed, but for the client, their project is unique.
+For example, all "web development" projects may seem similar in the feed, but each client’s project is unique.
 It is essential to understand the client's exact requirements and determine if you can fulfill them.

 Will You Make Your Client's Life Easier?

 You need to understand why businesses hire freelancers.
 In most cases, they want to take the load off of their in-house teams.
-For instance, if a company is looking for an article writer, it's probably because their marketing team already has a lot on their plate.
+For instance, if a company is looking for an article writer, it's probably because its marketing team already has a lot on its plate.

-Your goal, as a freelancer, should be to make your client's life easier, and it should reflect on your proposal.
+Your goal as a freelancer should be to make your client's life easier, and it should reflect on your proposal.
 Tell them how you can reduce their workload and help them focus on other tasks.

 Will You Make the Client Succeed?

 Clients on Upwork aren't just looking for freelancers to get work done.
 They want to grow their business, and they are looking for someone to rely on.
-Your proposal should communicate that you will go the extra mile to help the client succeed.
+Your Upwork proposal should communicate that you will go the extra mile to help the client succeed.